Linaro/lava/doc/v2/installing_on_debian.rst

 If a variable is defined in two files, the value from the last file will override the value from first one.
-Any changes made in LAVA settings yaml file  will require a restart of `lava-server-gunicorn` service for the changes to get applied::
+Any changes made in LAVA settings yaml file  will require a restart of ``lava-server-gunicorn`` service for the changes to get applied::

-  $ sudo service lava-server-gunicorn restart
+  $ systemctl restart lava-server-gunicorn.service

 .. note:: From 2020.05 release the settings files will not be created by
           default on fresh installations.
 The settings file can be added in